sofia-hu/MUSA801/API/README.md

-The purpose of creating this folder is to clearly show our work on API and to separate work on API from modeling.
+The purpose of creating this folder is to clearly show our work on API and to separate it from modeling.